-So let’s get started!
+So let’s get started on answering “how to use social media for event marketing”!
 Here are some social media marketing strategies to improve your ticket sales and engagement!

 Facebook still rules as the most dominant social media platform on the planet.
 According to Statista, Facebook has up to 2.2 billion users as of April 2018.
 The social media giant is one of the best places to reach your audience through various tools that the platform offers.